 - Sock puppeting (commenting under more than one name or pseudonym).
-This is one of the only offenses that will always result in immediate banning with extreme prejudice.
+This is one of the only offenses that, when detected, will always result in immediate banning with extreme prejudice.

 - Harassment, hate speech, or threats of violence.
 Depending on the severity, these will almost always result in a permanent ban, and, again, Orac is sole arbiter over what sorts of commenting and behavior fall under these categories.
 However, such speech is almost always already pretty obvious.
 Threats that are perceived as credible will be reported to the authorities, along with relevant e-mail and IP addresses from the log.